 We provide an artefact tab in the right panel with a list of all application artefacts available on your database.
 If there is no database connection linked to the project, the panel will display a note with a link to the project settings.

 Using the artefact tab, you can easily build a process using existing artefacts.
 I will provide you with a small example on how to do this:

 1. Look for the desired Application in the artefact tab, you want to use for your process.
 Drag the desired entry into your process just as a normal activity.
 A pop-up will appear providing you a live search drop down with all activities of the required types for the artefact.
 Select the activity you want to use in the popup as in this example Open Application.

-2. Entering the Application Scope leads to an automated filtering of the artefact list.
+2. Entering the Application Scope leads to automated filtering of the artefact list.
 You will only be able to use windows artefacts created for this application.
 Dragging-in the desired window artefact works similar to the application artefact.
 Select Attach Window from the list to insert an attach window with the artefact used.

-3. Entering the Window Scope leads again to an automated filtering of the artefact list.
-You will only be able to use element artefacts of element created for this window.
+3. Entering the Window Scope leads again to automated filtering of the artefact list.
+You will only be able to use element artefacts of the element created for this window.
 Dragging-in the desired element artefact works similar to application and window artefacts.
 Select the activity you want to use to interact with the element.
 In my example, I chose Click element to click a login button.